-One of the very first things you’ll want to do on a new WordPress website, even before publishing your first post, is to change permalink settings to a user-friendly, SEO-friendly structure.
+One of the very first things you’ll want to do on a new WordPress website, even before publishing your first post, is to change permalink settings to create a user-friendly, SEO-friendly URL structure.
 If this sounds hard to do and understand, don’t worry, it is one-click-easy.
 This post will help you understand what permalinks are and how you can change them.

 What are Permalinks?

 Permalinks are the URLs that direct visitors to specific pages, posts, categories and tags on your site.
 Across the web, permalinks are used to share website pages and posts – by email, social media and between websites.

 Think of permalinks as permanent links – changing a URL after a post or page is published may break links sending visitors to a 404 error page.
 For this reason, it is important to set your permalink structure now while your site is new.

 Changing Permalink Settings on a New WordPress Site

 You can view and change permalink settings in WordPress by going to the Settings → Permalinks panel.

 The default Plain WordPress structure will create URLs that look like this http://mywebsite.ca/?page_id=23.

 The better option from an SEO (Search Engine Optimization) and UX (User eXperience) perspective is to change the id number to the name of the page or post http://mysite.ca/about.

 Changing the Permalink structure to “Post name” will replace the post id number with the title of your post in the URL.